I-601A WAIVER: PROVISIONAL UNLAWFUL PRESENCE WAIVER

 Success Stories & Case Studies

-At Tsang & Associates, we have successfully completed numerous I-601 and I-601A applications, as our success statistics and client reviews show.
-If you would like to read about peoples’ experiences working with Tsang & Associates in filing their I-601 and I-601A forms, click the link below to access our success stories.
+At Tsang & Associates, we have successfully completed numerous I-601A Waiver applications, as our success statistics and client reviews show.
+If you would like to read about peoples’ experiences working with Tsang & Associates, you can view our I-601A success stories.

 Section 212(a)(9)(B)(v) of the Immigration and Nationality Act